Melody Thornton

 Melody Thornton (born September 28, 1984) is an American singer and television personality.
-After graduating high school, Thornton became one the main vocalists of the pop girl group the Pussycat Dolls and released the albums PCD (2005) and Doll Domination (2008) becoming one of the world's best-selling girl groups.
+After graduating high school, Thornton became one of the main vocalists of the girl group the Pussycat Dolls and released the albums PCD (2005) and Doll Domination (2008) becoming one of the world's best-selling girl groups.
 As part of the group, she has received a Grammy Award nomination.

 Following her departure from the group in 2010, Thornton independently released a mixtape, P.O.Y.B.L (2012), and an EP, Lioness Eyes (2020).
 Outside her music, she has competed on reality shows, Popstar to Operastar (2011), Dancing on Ice (2019) and won the fourth season of the Australian version of The Masked Singer (2022).
 She has also done several stage works, including playing Rachel Marron in the musical The Bodyguard.

 Early life

 Melody Thornton is a native of Phoenix, Arizona and was born on September 28, 1984, to a family of Mexican and African-American descent.
 She was educated in Camelback High School.
 Her first performance was at her school, where she sang "This Little Light of Mine" at the age of six, and continued to perform at local talent shows in Arizona.
-After high school, she enrolled in college with the intention to major in music engineering, but dropped after one semester to join the Pussycat Dolls.
+After high school, she majored in music engineering for one semester.